glahitette/kubernetes/k8s_cheat_sheet.md

 - Pod’s restart policy: Always (by default), OnFailure (restarted only if error code returned), and Never.
 - Pod with InitContainer(s) will show "Init(0/n)" in their STATUS during initialisation
 - A Mirror Pod represents a Static Pod in the Kubernetes API, allowing you to easily view the Static Pod's status.
+- The cluster has a single virtual network spanning across all Nodes.
 - Kubernetes **nodes** will remain `NotReady`, unable to run Pods, until a network plugin is installed. `Starting kube-proxy` will be shown in the nodes logs and no networking pods will exist.

 [//]: # (### References)